Lacatin/ING---StoreManagement/README.md

 ---

-## Testing
-Endpoints can be tested using the [attached Postman collection](src/main/resources/ING%20-%20Store%20Management.postman_collection.json)

 ## Future Developments

 This project is a solid foundation, but there are several improvements that could be made for production readiness: